Prakashreddy09/Microservices/README.md

-# Creating a Microservices Architecture with Python and Kubernetes

-## Also learn about system design
+# Small Microservies Application using Python, Docker, Kubernetes

+## The Application is Video toi MP3 service

-## Technologies used:
+## Tech Stack
-    - Python
+    - Python -> flask
     - Docker
     - Kubernetes
+    - RabbitMQ
-    - MySQL
+    - Mysql
     - Mongodb

+## The services in the application are
+    - Auth service ( For Authentication using JWT's)
+    - Video to mp3 service
-    - RabbitMq
+    - Notification service